 Here's to fear-free happy (and heroic) public speakers,

 PS.
-I have an ebook of games - a compilation of the exercises you'll find on my site.
+I have an ebook of public speaking games - a compilation of those you'll find on my site.
 It's a one-stop ever-green resource - ideal for teachers.

 This is a collection of speech games based around tongue twisters that I've put together especially for those who are now, because of the circumstances we find ourselves in, at-home with their children and having to devise teaching programs.

 Turn them into challenges!
 Video them.
 Send them to your family and ask them better them!
 Get everyone involved.
 You'll improve your fluency and articulation while having a much-needed laugh.